Mixed views on MRP buyback

 Mighty River Power (MRP) said yesterday it was buying back up to $50 million of shares (or up to 2 per cent of listed shares) to take advantage of its low share price and strong annual profit.

-The share price lifted 3c to close trading yesterday at $2.23 per share, but is still trading well below its $2.72 listing price.
+The share price lifted 3c to close trading yesterday at $2.23 per share, but is still trading well below its $2.50 issue price and its $2.72 NZX debut price.

 Opposition politicians were united in their condemnation of the buyback saying it was an attempt to prop up the company's share price just ahead of the partial float of state-owned Meridian.